nicholasjackson/open-skills/framework/badges/3-Skills-Generic.md

 The below skills are deemed cross discipline, that is they are applicable to many people regardless of role.

+- [Participation][1]
-- Participation
+- [Collaboration][2]
-- Collaboration
+- [Initiative][3]
-- Initiative
+- [Agility][4]
-- Agility
+- [Innovation][5]
-- Innovation
+- [Delivery][6]
-- Delivery
+- [Business Acumen][7]

 ----
 ## Participation
-Sharing skills and knowledge via talks, meet-ups, authorship, conferences
+Sharing skills and knowledge via talks, meet-ups, authorship, conferences, promotes and supports company policies, process, mission, values, and standards of ethics and integrity.
 ### Bronze
-Give tech-talks, attend (and share with the team) meet-ups and conferences and contributes to a team blog
+Give tech-talks, attend (and share with the team) meet-ups and conferences and contributes to a team blog.
 ### Silver
-Gives talks at meet-ups and writes own blog that has a identifiable reputation outside the company
+Gives talks at meet-ups and writes own blog that has a identifiable reputation outside the company, promotes and supports company policy within delivery team.
 ### Gold
-Speaks at national or international conferences
+Speaks at national or international conferences, helps to define and create company policy and values.
 ### Platinum
-Authors refereed papers or books/chapters
+Authors refereed papers or books/chapters.

 ----
 ## Collaboration
-Working effectively with others
+Working effectively with others.
 ### Bronze
-Work comfortably and effectively with others in their delivery team, including pair-programme successfully, contributing constructively to team performance and working well with mentor
+Work comfortably and effectively with others in their delivery team, including pair-programme successfully, contributing constructively to team performance and working well with mentor.
 ### Silver
 Works comfortably with the delivery team and other teams in the department, responsible for orchestrating and maintaining relationships between teams.
 ### Gold
 Works comfortably with other departments within the business and pro-actively seeking relationships which can benefit the business.
 Encourages other team members to follow their lead.
 ### Platinum
-As Gold but with the additional involvement of an external company or organisation
+As Gold but with the additional involvement of an external company or organisation.

 ----
 ## Initiative